banner

 1.2 Sparrows (Passeridae)

 Once the House Sparrow was the most numerous bird in the Netherlands.
 But those days are over.
-Nowadays we build and isolate our houses and consequently there is no place or hole in the roof for the House Sparrow to build its nest.
+Nowadays we contruct and isolate our houses in a different way than in the past and, consequently, there is no place or hole in the roof for the House Sparrow to build its nest.
 The number of House Sparrows in Holland dropped considerably over the past few years.
 And not only in Holland, but in Belgium and England as well.
 In England the species has even been put on the red list of endangered species!
 The male, below to your right, is richly marked and has a beautiful ash grey cap.
-The female, depicted below to your left, is less colourful and her cap is like the rest of the body made up of pale browns and beiges.
+The female, depicted below to your left, is less colourful and her cap is like the rest of the body covered with pale browns and beiges.

 The House Sparrow (Passer domesticus) is becoming something of a rarity nowadays.
 Picture's: $